fusion809/fusion809.github.io/doublePendulum/derivation.md

 # Euler-Lagrange equations with generalized dissipation force

-To obtain our equations of motion, we must apply the Euler-Lagrange equations with generalized dissipation force ($Q_i$ which is on the right-hand side of the following equation)
+To obtain our equations of motion, we must apply the Euler-Lagrange equations with generalized dissipation force ($Q_i$ which is on the right-hand side of the following equation)[^1]

 \begin{align}
 	\dfrac{d}{dt}\dfrac{\partial \mathcal{L}}{\partial \dot{q_i}} - \dfrac{\partial \mathcal{L}}{\partial q_i} &=  Q_i. \label{ELD}